A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiments

 We compare the security of SOLID with baseline deployments across three distillation strategies.
 The results lead to the following observations.

-\textbf{Observation 4: SOLID achieves security against model distillation comparable to fully secured protection while securing significantly fewer parameters (Table~\ref{tab:recover-strategy1}).} SOLID attains a similar security level (ADR) to SAP-DP and the fully secured approach across four architectures and multiple domains, securing at most 6.25\% of parameters—compared to at least 80\% for the others.
-For instance, on Llama2-70B, SOLID secures only 1.25\% of parameters yet achieves an ADR of 21.9\%, comparable to SAP-DP (21.8\%) and the fully secured approach (22.8\%).
-Additionally, SOLID maintains this security under FT-closed and SEM attacks, with ADR differences from SAP-DP and the fully secured approach remaining below 2.1\% across six domains (Table~\ref{tab:recover-strategy2}).
-Details are in Appendix~\ref{appen::SOLID-Baselines-DATA} and \ref{appen::reovery-strategies-DATA}.
+\textbf{Obs4: SOLID offers comparable security against model distillation to the highest level of protection (fully-secured), while securing significantly fewer parameters.} As shown in Table~\ref{tab:recover-strategy1}, SOLID achieves a similar security level (ADR) to SAP-DP and the fully-secured approach across four architectures and various domains, while securing at most 6.25\% of parameters, compared to at least 80\% for the others.
+For example, on Llama2-70B, SOLID secures only 1.25\% of parameters yet achieves an ADR of 21.9\%, comparable to SAP-DP (21.8\%) and the fully-secured approach (22.8\%), which protect 92.5\% and 100\% of parameters, respectively.
+Furthermore, under FT-closed and SEM attacks, SOLID also matches the security level provided by SAP-DP and the fully-secured approach.
+Table~\ref{tab:recover-strategy2} shows that under FT-closed attack, the ADR differences between SOLID, SAP-DP, and the fully-secured approach remain below 2.1\% across six domains.
+Similarly, under SEM attack, the distillation ratios closely aligned with the other two approaches.
+These results confirm that SOLID effectively protects against distillation attacks while securing significantly fewer parameters.
+More details are in Appendix~\ref{appen::SOLID-Baselines-DATA} and \ref{appen::reovery-strategies-DATA}.

+\textbf{Obs5: The security of SOLID cannot be easily compromised by simply increasing the dataset scale.} As shown in Table~\ref{tab:data-length}, the distillation ratios for SOLID increase marginally with larger datasets, showing only a 0.5\% ADR rise when scaling from 51k to 500k samples.
+In contrast, DarkneTZ exhibits a significant increase in the ADR, from \(86.5\%\) to \(96.9\%\), over the same dataset size range.
+This highlights the robustness of SOLID's security against increasing attack dataset sizes.
+Details of the attack datasets are provided in Appendix~\ref{append:Extra Distillation Datasets}.